The Ultimate Guide to Thinning Hair & Hair Loss Birmingham

-Minoxidil, otherwise known as Rogaine (over-the-counter), is another product which is aimed at stimulating blood-flow to the scalp.
+Minoxidil, otherwise known as Rogaine (over-the-counter, is another product which is aimed at stimulating blood-flow to the scalp.
 It is popular as there is some evidence to suggest that it can slow hair fall and increase the diameter of hair.
 However, results are variable, and if successful it may just slow the progression of hair fall as opposed to promoting actual hair regrowth.
 Again, if successful it may take months to show.
 Side effects associated with topical minoxidil can include scalp itching and flaking, so it's not an option for everyone.
+Our advise it, if you are going to use miinoxdil then you need to stay on it.
+You should not fluctuate or It may cause increased shedding It may cause increased shedding.
+So make the decision to use it and stay on it, or not use it at all.

 Concealers like hair nano fibres are a good idea for individuals who are concerned about thinning, and are a quick and easy way to cover thinning areas when heading out to an event or something nice.

 Hair Care Thinning hair requires considerable TLC.
 Hair should be looked after, well hydrated and not abused.
 Considerable attention should be paid with washing drying and using heated appliances like hot hairdryers and straighteners.
 This also goes for hair dying and various wax/gel products - creating toxic environment for your hair.

 A for 'alternative' natural DHT blockers - we tend to recommend Herbal Piping Rock.